The CP core

 Four interrelated components form the core.

-Community and service is the development and application of knowledge and skills towards meeting an identified community need.
+Service learning is the development and application of knowledge and skills towards meeting an identified and authentic community need.

-Language development ensures that all CP students have access and are exposed to, a second language that will increase their understanding of the wider world.
+Language development ensures that all students have access to and are exposed to a language programme that will assist and further their understanding of the wider world.
+The ability to communicate in more than one language is essential to the IB’s concept of an international education.

 Find out how to become an IB World School, in order to implement the CP.